whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 to do the necessary steps for configuring this kind of access.

-3. Quick-start and basic use
+3. Basic use: GUI operation
 ----------------------------

 The simplest way to use the script is to start it without any argument